to the Past

 Baxter, who was sitting in his armchair in the living room of his cousin's

-house, and rubbed his shoulder.
-But Leonard did not turn his head to
+his shoulder.
+But Leonard failed to turn his head in

 Leonard rarely moved a muscle.
-He was in his own little
+He lived in his own little

-world, twenty-five years younger, staring blankly into space.
+world, twenty-five years younger, continuously staring blankly into

 room and handed Stephanie a glass of Pepsi Cola.
 An in-home health

-how hard it has been on you and your family since he got
+"I know how hard it has been on you and your family

 dementia," Steph said, walking over to the couch to take a seat on it,

-while Frank went to settle down in his own armchair, facing both
+while Frank prepared to settle down in his own armchair, facing both

 in from Bavaria just to be with him after developing a friendship with